 Aerial Lift Safety

-New campaign promotes aerial lift safety awareness for universities, colleges, high schools
+Promoting aerial lift safety awareness for universities, colleges, and high schools

-A new awareness campaign aimed at improving aerial lift safety was launched today by the University of Notre Dame in conjunction with several public and private agencies and organizations to help ensure that accidents such as the one that took the life of Notre Dame student videographer Declan Sullivan do not happen again.
+The University of Notre Dame and several public and private agencies and organizations have created a program to help prevent accidents such as the one that took the life of Notre Dame student videographer Declan Sullivan do not happen again.

-In the months following the accident last October, the University found that many institutions have no specific protocols in place for the use of these lifts.
+In the months following the accident in October 2010, the University found that many institutions had no specific protocols in place for the use of these lifts.
 This demonstrated a clear need for a national awareness campaign for universities, colleges and high schools and the people who operate aerial lifts on campuses across the country.

 - Right Setup